DiegelD/CarND-Path-Planning-Project/README.md

 </figure>
  <p></p>

-For the beginning a very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finished the quing waypoint and can execute the new waypoints.
-The benefit is that we have quite fast a predication on the other side we do not take lane cahnges of the other cars into account.
+The upper figure the second image shows the control flow of a general prediaction function.
+Also our prediction function gots the same inputs.
-Fo the testing this was sophient enough, however to improve the Palner further a Hybrid Naive-Bayes approach could be used.
+Anyhow for the beginning a very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finished the quing waypoint and can execute the new waypoints.
+The benefit is that with a low effort we have already a quite robost predication for most usecases of our highway pilot.
+Left out here is predication of other cars lane changes.

-In the `Car.cpp` file the function **generate_predictions** takes in the data `[ id, x, y, vx, vy, s, d]`for each detected car from the provided sensorfiusion (detailed inforamtion chapter 4).
+To imporve this, in the further a Hybrid Naive-Bayes approach could be used.

-Out of this data it calculates the current **velocity**, **lane** and predicts the further non-ego **position**.
-This is importend, since we need to know at which position the non-ego vehicles will be, when the ego vehicle is able execute new maneuvers.
+Its done by the **generate_predictions** function in `Car.cpp` file.
+First the non ego velocity is calculated:

 * vx: Non ego cars velocity [m/s] in gobal maps x direction.
 * vy: Non ego cars velocity [m/s] in gobal maps y direction.